 Mountain communities, like Frisco, are great places to visit, and their popularity as vacation destinations commonly results in a shortage of affordable workforce housing because of the prevalence of vacation homes and vacation rentals and the lack of inventory inherent in a community with limited buildable land.
 Couple this with a tourism based economy, which primarily produces lower paying service jobs, and you have a challenge housing the local workforce.
 The 2016 Summit County Workforce Housing Demand Update is an excellent resource for understanding the breadth and depth of this challenge.

 Frisco recognizes that our community is a better and more vibrant place when our workforce can afford to live and raise their families where they work.
-Workforce housing is intended to serve all areas of the workforce including first responders, medical care providers, teachers and hospitality and restaurant workers so our residents and visitors have the services vital to preserving their quality of life.
+Workforce housing is intended to serve all areas of the workforce including first responders, medical care providers, teachers and hospitality and restaurant workers, so our residents have the services vital to preserving the quality of life for all community members.

 Finding housing solutions